Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

 Unlike the shorter, 10-hour course, this program is able to take a much deeper look into topics such as workers’ rights, employer responsibilities, and common hazards.
 This sort of specialized training is highly coveted across the industries, with refresher courses suggested every three to five years.

-Who Needs OSHA 30 Certification?
+Who Needs OSHA 30 Course?

-OSHA 30 certification is extremely important for any supervisor or worker assigned to safety functions.
+OSHA 30 course is extremely important for any supervisor or worker assigned to safety functions.
 Supervisory employees on construction sites, for instance, must complete their 30-hour training within 15 days of employment.
 This ensures they understand site-specific hazards and compliance standards.

-Learn more: Who Needs OSHA 30 Certification?
+Learn more: Who Needs OSHA 30 Course?

 Explore OSHA 30 Training Curriculum

-The OSHA 30-hour training curriculum helps supervisors, managers, and safety personnel understand workplace safety standards.
+The OSHA 30 online training curriculum helps supervisors, managers, and safety personnel understand workplace safety standards.
 It covers key topics like recognizing hazards, safety management systems, and OSHA 29 CFR 1910 standards for compliance.
 The program focuses on current safety issues in construction, general industry, and maritime sectors, making it relevant for all workplaces and a crucial part of OSHA outreach training.

 Taught by OSHA-authorized instructors, the online course combines self-paced lessons with practical applications and assessments to enhance learning.
 Participants have 180 days to complete the course and must pass a final exam with a 70% score, with three attempts allowed, emphasizing the importance of OSHA training.